Connor-McCartney/Connor-McCartney.github.io/_pages/misc/Memory.md

 You can check with `ulimit -a`, the default stack size is 8 MiB.

+If you use more than than you get a stackoverflow and the kernel terminates the process.

 <br>

 # How to analyse a binary's section headers?